laura-anedda/Yield-Curve-Construction/README.md

 - **Linear, Quadratic, and Cubic Spline Interpolation**
 - The **Nelson-Siegel-Svensson Parametric Model**

-Through these methods, we derived:
+Through these methods,  the following were derived:
 - **Discount factors** and **zero-coupon spot rates** via **bootstrapping**, ensuring robust and precise curve construction.
   - **Euribor rates** were used for short-term maturities.
   - **Swap rates** provided accuracy for medium- and long-term maturities.